meshenger-app/meshenger-android/docs/Documentation.md

 Since, in most environments, due to NATs a direct connection is not possible, WebRTC handles NAT traversal, or even completely redirects the traffic over a TURN server.
 We turned off both of these servers, since our application is designed to work P2P in local networks.

-Normally, to find the best possible route between two nodes a STUN server is used, since that normally needs an external server.
+Normally, to find the best possible route between two nodes a STUN server is used, since that needs an external server.
 Since WebRTC is used in many different mobile and web applications we have room for scalability, giving us the possibility to adapt to other projects and applications.
 The signalling, e.g. the exchange of relevant networking information has to be done by the application.
 In the case of Meshenger, an 'offer' is created by the WebRTC API of the initiating application.
 This offer is then encoded in a JSON object and transmitted to the receiver using IPv6 as explained above, which then creates an 'answer'.